DanielHadley/DanielHadley.github.io/_posts/2017-12-01-deranged-x-mas.md

 > So everyone is giving to the same person that is giving to them.
 How often will this phenomenon happen?
 Dan, give us a statistical analysis ASAP!

-(Note: names *not* changed for privacy.
+(Note: they do a rotation, but we will pretend it's random.
+Also, names *not* changed for privacy.
 I actually have a brother-in-law named Thurop, which is pretty cool.)

 I fumbled around with permutations for a while before reading that situations like these are actually [derangements](http://mathworld.wolfram.com/Derangement.html) - permutations of sets where no element appears in its original position.
 In the case of a six sibling gift exchange, there are 265 derangements.
 So now we have the denominator.